-IELTS in New Zealand
+IELTS in New Zealand for Study and Work Visa

-IELTS is an International English Language Testing System which is considered as one of the most popular English test systems compulsory for higher education and global migration.
+The IELTS is an International English Language Testing System which is considered as one of the most popular English test systems compulsory for higher education and global migration.
 This test is being trusted worldwide since 1989 for providing a secure, authentic, customer focused and global method to measure the true ability of an individual to communicate in English.
 Around 9,000 educational institutes, professional organizations and government agencies across 135 countries recognize IELTS test score as a valid indicator of the candidate’s English communication skills.

 This exam is basically designed to assess the language competence of the candidates who wish to travel abroad for further studies or for work.
 In New Zealand, IELTS is used as a checker of the English communication proficiency for immigration, professional designations and entrance requirements.
 It has become world’s popular English proficiency test required to apply for higher education or foreign immigration.
 This test sets standards for innovation, research and integrity.
 A candidate can take this particular test as Academic exam or just general training.
 The type of exam chosen depends on the organization for which you are applying or are planning to apply in future.